absrp/absrp.github.io/_pages/research.md

 <p align="justify">

-Paleoseismic evidence from parallel, neighboring faults across the world suggests that earthquake clustering (fault synchronization) and mode switching are ubiquitous behaviors in the geologic record.
-We model a simple two-fault system to examine the role of the elastic interactions between the faults in establishing these behaviors in strike-slip and dip-slip faulting environments.
+Paleoseismic evidence from parallel, neighboring faults across the world suggests that fault synchronization and mode switching are frequent behaviors in the geologic record.
+We model a simple two-fault system to examine the role of the elastic interactions between the faults in establishing these behaviors.
 </p>

 **Collaborators:** Jean-Philippe Avouac and Alexis Saez (Caltech)